melcodesdev/melcodesdev/README.md

 ### About Me

-I do web, app, and games design and development.
+I do web, app, and games design and/or development.

 ### What I'm Currently Working On